astromam/Coronagraphs/README.md

 - [spyder](https://pythonhosted.org/spyder/installation.html) the used python
 editor.

+## Contributing
+- Please read [CONTRIBUTING.md](CONTRIBUTING.md) for details on the process for submitting pull requests to us.

 ## Versioning
 We use [SemVer](http://semver.org/) for versioning.
 For the versions available, see the [tags on this repository](https://github.com/astromam/Coronagraphs/tags).